dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/pipelines-and-project-workflow/README.md

 │   ├── 02_intermediate<- Cleaned version of raw
 │   ├── 03_processed   <- The data used for modelling
 │   ├── 04_models      <- trained models
+│   ├── 05_model_output<- model output
-│   └── 05_reporting   <- Reports and input to frontend
+│   └── 06_reporting   <- Reports and input to frontend
 │
 ├── docs               <- Space for Sphinx documentation │